 - Affinity site: This option is available if you are creating a file share on a stretched cluster.
 This option helps you place the file share on a file server that belongs to the site of your choice.
 Use this option when you prefer low latency while accessing the file share.
 The default value is Either, which indicates that the file share is placed randomly on either preferred or secondary site.

 - Storage space quotas: You can set the following values:

 - Share warning threshold: When the share reaches this threshold, a warning message is displayed.

 - Share hard quota: When the share reaches this threshold, new block allocation is denied.

 - The Net access control page, provides options to define access to the file share.
+Net access control options are available only for NFS shares.
 Select one of the following options and click Next.

 - No access: Select this option to make the file share inaccessible from any IP address.